Skip to main content

 Atlassian builds collaboration software for teams — Jira, Confluence, Trello, and a growing portfolio of work-management products used by over 300,000 organisations worldwide.

-Atlassian's culture is famously values-led and documentation-heavy.
-Expect interviewers to reference values directly — candidates who can't speak to them fluently tend to stall.
+Atlassian's culture is famously strongly shaped by company values and written communication.
+Expect interviewers to reference values directly — candidates who haven’t thought about the values often struggle.

 1. 1.